-The Dutch striker, whose only other career title in English football came in the 2005 FA Cup with Arsenal, scored a first-half hat trick against Aston Villa to lead United to its 20th Premier League title on Monday evening.
+The Dutch striker, whose only other career title in English football came in the 2005 FA Cup with Arsenal, scored a first-half hat-trick against Aston Villa to lead United to their 20th Premier League title on Monday evening.

 The 29-year-old, who stands on 24 Premier League goals for the season, one clear of Liverpool's Luis Suarez, was also keen to praise the United fans for their support throughout the campaign.

 He added: "This is a trophy for all of us - the management, staff, all the players and the fans have been brilliant, too.

 "They've been absolutely amazing, cheering us on every single game, home and away, so credit to them as well."